IkramSen/dag-analyzer/code_gen/README.md

  .....
  ```

-The second step is the reccurent task behavior initialization.
+The second step is the recurrent task behavior initialization.
 Here
 the implementation can be either periodic (as in the following
 example), or triggered by an event.

-Therefore when the wakeup event/time is up, the source subtasks are
+Therefore when the wake-up event/time is up, the source sub-tasks are
 freed by signaling their semaphores.
 And the task waits to be freed by
-the sink subtasks. and the task must be sleep, until the task can be
+the sink sub-tasks. and the task must be sleep, until the task can be
 activable by using **clock_nanosleep** as in the following example.